To opt out of SEIU 775 dues:

 No. Health insurance is offered through the SEIU Healthcare NW Health Benefits Trust, not SEIU 775.
 As an individual provider, you are still eligible to purchase insurance through the Trust, even if you no longer pay union dues to SEIU 775.
 Even though it has “SEIU” in the title, the Trust is a different entity than SEIU 775 the union.
 According to its website, the trust is “a nonprofit entity that operates independently of SEIU and participating employers.”
 The state pays the Trust a fixed amount for every hour an IP works for “the purposes of offering individual health care insurance, dental insurance, and vision insurance to members of the bargaining unit.”

-Lastly, about 1,400 IPs have successfully opted out since the 2014 court ruling allowed them to do so.
+Lastly, thousands of IPs have successfully opted out since the 2014 court ruling allowed them to do so.
 None have reported any difficulty keeping their health insurance after opting out.

 No. Just like health insurance, SEIU 775 and its membership dues do not provide IPs’ retirement.
 For every hour an IP works, the state pays $0.23 into a 401(k) style plan administered by a separate trust.
 The state will continue to make these payments on your behalf even if you resign from SEIU 775.